simonom/PyCHAM/README.md

 5. Now the environment is setup you can activate it with the command: conda activate PyCHAM

-Install is complete
+Install is complete, to run PyCHAM please see [Running](#Running).

-## Install from source
+## Install via pip

-1) open your terminal/command prompt

-2) cd to directory where you want the PyCHAM environment stored (here we will use the example Documents)

-3) create an environment called myenv: python3 -m venv myenv

-4) activate the environment: source myenv/bin/activate

-5) cd to the environment’s site packages: cd lib/python3.x/site-packages
+The following steps need are at the command line:

+1) Create a virtual environment in a suitable location running with at least python3.6, e.g. for python 3.6, the command line command to produce a virtual environment called 36env: python3.6 -m venv 36env

+2) Activate this environment, e.g. for a virtual environment called 36env: source 36env/bin/activate

+3) Ensure pip is up to date: pip install --upgrade pip

-6) install PyCHAM: python3 -m pip install --upgrade PyCHAM
+4) Install PyCHAM and its dependencies in this virtual environment: python -m pip install --no-cache-dir --upgrade PyCHAM

-7) make directory to contain sundials build and install (inside site-packages): mkdir sundials

-8) make directory to build sundials: mkdir sundials/builddir

-9) make directory to install sundials: mkdir sundials/installdir

-10) download .tar file for sundials-3.2.1 from: https://github.com/LLNL/sundials/releases/tag/v3.2.1

-11) unzip and move to the site-packages folder in the environment you have created above

-12) in the terminal/command prompt, from inside the site-packages directory: cd sundials/builddir

-13) this next step requires that cmake is installed on your system (https://cmake.org/install/), it allows you to configure sundials: ccmake /Documents/myenv/lib/python3.x/site-packages/sundials-3.2.1

-14) press c to view install options

-15) using the i key, set the CMAKE_INSTALL_PREFIX and EXAMPLES_INSTALL_PATH to your installdir path, e.g. Documents/myenv/lib/python3.x/site-packages/sundials/installdir

-16) press ‘c’ (causes configuration) then ‘g’ (generation)

-17) back in the terminal/command window: make

-18) finally, to complete installation of sundials: make install

-19) download the .tgz file for BLAS from: http://www.netlib.org/blas/

-20) unzip the BLAS download and move to the site-packages folder

-21) cd into the BLAS folder

-22) into terminal type: make

-23) download the .tar.gz file for LAPACK from: 	http://www.netlib.org/lapack/

-24) unzip and move to the site-packages folder

-25) copy the blas_LINUX.a from the BLAS folder to the LAPACK folder

-26) inside LAPACK folder copy the make.inc.template (or make.inc.example) file and rename make.inc and state address of the blas_LINUX.a beside the BLASLIB variable, e.g. (note the one space between $ and the path): BLASLIB = $ Documents/myenv/lib/python3.x/site-packages/lapack3.9.0/blas_LINUX.a

-27) in terminal, inside the LAPACK folder type: make

-28) still inside the LAPACK folder copy BLAS .a file to the system folder: sudo cp blas_LINUX.a /usr/local/lib/

-29) still inside the LAPACK folder copy lapack .a. file to the system fodler: sudo cp liblapack.a /usr/local/lib/

-30) install Cython: pip3 install Cython

-31) in a text editor open Cython/Compiler/main.py and find language_level =, set to: language_level = 3

-32) save and close Main.py and cd back to the site-packages directory

-33) download the .tar file for Assimulo-3.0: https://github.com/modelon/Assimulo/releases

-34) unzip this and move to the site-packages folder

-35) cd to the new Assimulo folder

-36) install assimulo, stating the path to sundials, blas and lapack: e.g.: python setup.py install --sundials-home=/Users/Simon_OMeara/Documents/Manchester/postdoc_stuff/box-model/PyCHAM/myenv/lib/python3.6/site-packages/sundials/installdir --blas-home=/Users/Simon_OMeara/Documents/Manchester/postdoc_stuff/box-model/PyCHAM/myenv/lib/python3.6/site-packages/BLAS-3.8.0 --lapack-home=/Users/Simon_OMeara/Documents/Manchester/postdoc_stuff/box-model/PyCHAM/myenv/lib/python3.6/site-packages/lapack-3.9.0

-37) set the environment variable so that assimulo can link to the sundials library: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/Users/Simon_OMeara/Documents/Manchester/postdoc_stuff/box-model/PyCHAM/myenv/lib/python3.6/site-packages/sundials/installdir/lib/

-38) cd out of the assimulo folder: cd ..

-39) install openbabel: pip3 install openbabel

-Install is complete
+Install is complete, to run PyCHAM please see [Running](#Running).

 ## Running

 1. For model inputs, ensure you have: a .txt file chemical reaction scheme, a .xml file for converting the component names used in the chemical reaction scheme file to SMILE strings and a .txt file stating values of model variables (e.g. temperature) - see details about these three files below and note that example files are available in PyCHAM/input

-2. Now you are ready to run the model: python PyCHAM
+2. Once [Installation](#Installation) is complete and the appropriate environment has been activated (see [Installation](#Installation)), use the command line to change into the PyCHAM directory (e.g. cd PyCHAM).

+3. Run the model from the command line: python PyCHAM

-3. The first three buttons of the GUI allow identification of the input files.
+4. The first three buttons of the GUI allow identification of the input files.
 These can be used in any order and if no file is selected for any or all of the buttons, default files will be used (defaults: Chemical Scheme .txt File - example_scheme.txt, Chemical Scheme .xml File - example_xml.xml, Model Variables .txt File - example_model_var.txt) (see below for details on the chemical scheme, xml and model variables input files).

-4. The 'Run Model' button starts the simulation - results will be saved in the output folder.
+5. The 'Run Model' button starts the simulation - results will be saved in the output folder.
 The time through the simulation will be displayed in the console along with updates of programme progress.

-5. The 'Plot Results' button produces (and saves in the output folder) two plots: one with the particle number distribution, secondary aerosol mass, and particle number concentration against time, and another plot that shows the gas-phase concentrations of specified components with time (the specified components are those with initial concentrations given in the model variables file).
+6. The 'Plot Results' button produces (and saves in the output folder) two plots: one with the particle number distribution, secondary aerosol mass, and particle number concentration against time, and another plot that shows the gas-phase concentrations of specified components with time (the specified components are those with initial concentrations given in the model variables file).
 This button will not operate correctly until the simulation is complete.
 The simulation is complete when the console says so.

-6. The 'Quit' button will stop the programme.
+7. The 'Quit' button will stop the programme.
 If the programme is running and Quit does not work, the ctrl+z key combination in the console window can cease operations safely, though without results being saved and therefore making the 'Plot Results' button redundant.

 ## Testing